FetaFix: Automatic Fault Localization and Repair of Deep Learning Model Conversions: Results

 In terms of the number of iterations needed during the repair process, input-based strategies are only applied once.
 Layer-based strategies typically require multiple iterations.
-For the erroneous conversion cases we considered, WB strategy was applied over several iterations as this was the most effective among the three layer-based strategies.
-Four erroneous model conversions that required multiple repair iterations are presented in Table~\ref{tab:iter-wb-cases}, ranging from $2$ to $7$ repair cycles.
+Four erroneous model conversions that required multiple repair iterations related to WB strategy repair are presented in Figure~\ref{fig:iter-wb-cases}, ranging from $2$ to $7$ repair cycles, using the ILSVRC2017 dataset.